Emerald836/Emerlads-Nodebuster_AP_Mod/README.md

 # Gameplay
 After generating a seed, every upgrade in the upgrade tree scene will be different.
 Instead of the first damage upgrade giving you a damage upgrade.
 It could instead give you a health upgrade.

-Locations(Checks) are the upgrade nodes in the upgrade tree.
+Locations(Checks) are the upgrade nodes in the upgrade tree, Milestone rewards, Boss Drops, and CryptoMine Levels.

 ### Recommended Software
 * QOL Mods.
     * I would highly recommend using a QOL mod just to make your life easier.
-As this game while normally not long.
-Does have over 500 checks on the standard settings.
+As this game while normally not long, does have over 500 checks on the standard settings.
 And with progression being so broken up due to randomization it can easily make the game a lot longer.
     * If you can not find a mod for Nodebuster you can find one [Here](https://github.com/Emerald836/Emerlad-Nodebuster-QOL-Mod/releases)

 # Installation